The Heirloom Story

 Launching a Startup

-On April 30, 2019, driven by this vision, Geoff registered the domain https://heirloom.cloud and teamed up with John.
+On April 30, 2019, driven by this vision, Geoff registered the domain https://heirloom.cloud and started to build a winning team.
 Together, they embarked on a mission to build a company dedicated to preserving memories—not just for their own families, but for everyone around the world.
 Heirloom launched from South Carolina in 2022, on the day Geoff retired from active duty service.

 At Heirloom, we believe that every photo, video, and memory holds a story worth saving.
 We’re committed to capturing, curating, and connecting these stories—ensuring they are safe, accessible, and cherished for generations to come.
 Join us on this journey to preserve your legacy and celebrate the moments that matter most.